Darshan-Ingale/gdgwowpune/README.md

-# GDG Women of Pune (GDG WoW Pune)
+# GDG WoW Pune

 ![GDG WoW Pune Logo](https://developers.google.com/static/community/gdg/images/gdg-icon.svg)

 ## About Us
-Google Developer Group Women of Pune (GDG WoW Pune) is a community of developers, designers, and tech enthusiasts passionate about Google technologies.
-We focus on empowering women in technology through knowledge sharing, networking, and hands-on learning opportunities.
+Google Developer Group WoW Pune (GDG WoW Pune) is a community of developers, designers, and tech enthusiasts passionate about Google technologies.
+We focus on fostering an inclusive tech community through knowledge sharing, networking, and hands-on learning opportunities.

 ## Our Mission
-To create an inclusive environment that encourages women to learn, share, and grow in the tech industry through events, workshops, and mentorship programs.
+To create an inclusive environment that encourages everyone to learn, share, and grow in the tech industry through events, workshops, and mentorship programs.

 ## Activities
 - **Tech Talks**: Sessions on the latest Google technologies and industry trends